 - Refrigerate for 2 to 4 hours.

-- If you are using fresh apricots, skip the step of combining them with water (or marsala wine).
+- Variation #1: Fresh apricots – if you are using fresh apricots, skip the step of combining them with water (or marsala wine).

-- Vanilla extract can be used as a substitute for the vanilla bean.
+- Variation #2: Vanilla extract – yes, you can use it as a substitute for the vanilla bean.